aspnet/Blazor.Docs/docs/dependency-injection.md

     protected override async Task OnInitAsync()
     {
-        // The property DataRepository has received an implemenation
+        // The property DataRepository received an implemenation
         // of IDataAccess through dependency injection.
-We can use
+Use
-        // it to get data from our server.
+        // DataRepository to obtain data from the server.
         Customers = await DataRepository.GetAllCustomersAsync();
     }
 }